-Abigail Potts is the NASBE’s director of college, career, and civic readiness.
-Potts brings over 10 years of experience in federal and state education policy along with a passion for data and educational equity.
-She previously served as a research scientist at the US Department of Education’s National Center for Education Statistics (NCES).
-At NCES, she worked in partnership with the Office for Civil Rights (OCR) to administer the Civil Rights Data Collection (CRDC).
-The CRDC provides wide-ranging data on educational access and opportunity covering topics such as early childhood education, college and career readiness, resource equity, and bullying and harassment.
-Potts has also served as an independent consultant providing technical assistance and policy analysis and as a senior policy advisor within the US Department of Education’s Office of Elementary and Secondary Education working on assessment and accountability issues.
-Her first job in education was at the Council of Chief State School Officers (CCSSO) reporting on education indicators and state education policies.
+Abigail (Abby) Potts works to engage and empower members to lead and advocate in federal and state policy in the best interest of students, educators, and families.
+She tracks key policy issues where state boards will play a critical leadership role, synthesizes research and evidence on member policy priorities, and facilitates the work of NASBE’s Government Affairs Committee (GAC) and Public Education Positions (PEP).
+Potts brings two decades of experience in federal and state education policy along with a passion for the role of data in advancing educational equity.
+She previously served as a research scientist at the US Department of Education’s National Center for Education Statistics where she analyzed the Civil Rights Data Collection’s wide-ranging educational access and opportunity data.
+Potts has also served as a senior policy advisor within the US Department of Education’s Office of Elementary and Secondary Education where she focused on state implementation of assessment and accountability provisions of the No Child Left Behind Act.
+Before government service, Potts supported state development of K-12 education policy and the public reporting of education indicators at the Council of Chief State School Officers (CCSSO).
 Potts attended public school in Alexandria, Virginia, and currently resides in Alexandria’s Del Ray neighborhood.

 This NASBE analysis outlines outcomes from major state election races in 2020 and changes in 61 state board of education seats in 12 states and territories that were on the ballot.